koenrane/KR-new-site/content/Test page.md

 | :-------: | :---: | :--------------: | :--------: |
 |   +0.6%   | -1.0% | -0.7%            | +10.5%     |

-Table: Ensure that word wrapping works properly on table header elements.
-Previously, the "NaturalQuestions" wrapped the "s."
+Table: Ensure that word wrapping works properly on table header elements to prevent overflow.

 # Media